esper-io/console_docs/docs/esper-enhanced-updates/README.md

 :::tip
-Only the latest thirty build versions of Esper Enhanced Android are listed for deployment.
+Only the latest thirty build versions of Esper Foundation for Android are listed for deployment.
 :::